-A quick look at the usual Jeep, 4Runner or other off-roading forums shows some surprise around dedicated all-terrain and hardcore mud tires performing poorly when there's ice and snow on the ground.
+A quick look at the usual Jeep, 4Runner or other off-roading forums will show some surprise around dedicated all-terrain and hardcore mud tires performing poorly when ice and snow are on the ground.

-The answer is: it all comes down to the rubber compound of the tire, which can flip your tires from being a performance asset for your vehicle to a liability as soon as the weather takes a turn.
+The answer: it all comes down to the rubber compound of the tire, which can flip your tires from being a performance asset for your vehicle to a liability as soon as the weather takes a turn.

 The best all-terrain tires for snow

-Between needing to be able to perform in 100+ degrees on searing-hot asphalt while also being able to hang off-road while carrying a heavy chassis and potentially hauling or towing heavy payloads to boot -- as trucks, SUVs and crossovers gain popularity in the US, the standard all-terrain tire in many ways has become as prevalent as the average all-season tire has for sedans.
+As trucks, SUVs and crossovers gain popularity in the US, the standard all-terrain tire in many ways has become as prevalent as the average all-season tire has for sedans.
+Consider all these scenarios:

-One of which is the tread design itself.
-The difference between an all-terrain tire that's decent in snow and a the more highway-oriented all-terrain tire that often come with a vehicle from the factory as original equipment can be dramatic.
+First is the tread design itself.
+The difference between all-terrain tires that are decent in snow and more highway-oriented all-terrain tires that often come with a vehicle from the factory as original equipment can be dramatic.

 The three-peak mountain/snowflake symbol

-While they may not be the best snow tires for trucks or SUVs, all-terrain tires that feature the three-peak mountain snowflake (3PMSF) symbol have been tested and rated reliable enough to not lose enough of their road-holding characteristics in order to avoid being considered completely unsafe.
+While they may not be the best winter/snow tires for trucks or SUVs, all-terrain tires that feature the three-peak mountain snowflake (3PMSF) symbol have been tested and rated reliable enough to keep their road-holding characteristics.

 Are mud tires good in snow?